 Cellulitis (pokenga kiri) is an infection that affects the deeper layers of the skin.
 It needs treatment with antibiotics as it can be serious if not treated quickly.
-Anybody can get cellulitis.
-Once you’ve had it, you are more likely to get it again in the same part of your body.

 - Areas of skin affected by cellulitis become red, painful, hot and swollen.

 - Early treatment with antibiotics can stop the infection becoming more serious.

 - See a doctor (preferably today) if the affected area is bigger than a 10 cent piece.

 - Seek medical help straight away if the problem area is near your eye, if you have flu-like symptoms, if your immune system is weakened or if you are an older person or a child.